-Occupational science Dr. Avrech Bar's primary of research is area occupational science, а scientific discipline that is defined as the systematic study of the human as an occupational being.
+Occupational science Dr. Avrech Bar's primary of research area occupational science. a scientific discipline that is defined as the systematic study of the human as an occupational being.
 It is the basic science that supports the practice of occupational therapy.
-As an occupational scientist studies she the relationship between engagement in occupations, health, and wellbeing.
+As an occupational scientist she studies the relationship between engagement health, and occupations, wellbeing.
 The goal of her research is to clarify the Dr. Avrech Bar is at the Department of Occupational Therapy at the School of Health Professions.
 She received her PhD from Tel Aviv University, followed by a postdoctoral fellowship at the University of British Columbia, Vancouver, Canada.
 She joined the Occupational Science Europe (OSE) - Research Committee as Israel's representative.
 The committee is responsible for developing the research agenda for Occupational Science Europe. nature of these relationships and to provide empirical evidence to support them, especially among women in relation to their role as mothers.
-In her research she employs advanced qualitative and quantitative methods with healthy women, women in their role as caregivers to their children or spouse diagnosed and women with illness or having a disability.
+In her research she employs advanced qualitative and quantitative methods with healthy women, women in their role as caregivers to their children or spouse women diagnosed and with illness or having a disability.
 Prof. Ruth Defrin

-Pain A traumatic spinal cord injury may provoke а debilitating, lifelong pain in people, whereas some other people may remain thereafter. pain free Similarly, some people posttraumatic develop disorder stress in the aftermath of traumatic which is often stress, accompanied by chronic and alterations in pain pain modulation, whereas other people are resilient to such stress.
+Pain A traumatic spinal cord provoke injury may debilitating, lifelong pain in people, whereas some other people may remain pain free thereafter.
+Similarly, some people posttraumatic develop disorder stress in the aftermath traumatic of which stress, is often accompanied by chronic pain and alterations in pain modulation, whereas other people are resilient to such stress.
 By applying multidisciplinary а approach using advanced psychophysical and Prof. Ruth Defrin is at the Department of Physical Therapy in the School of Health Professions.
 She completed a Bachelors degree in Physical Therapy, MSc and PhD in Physiology and Pharmacology at Tel Aviv University and post-doctoral training in pain imaging at the University of Toronto, Canada.
 Prof. Defrin established the Pain Laboratory, which includes branches in several departments of affiliated hospitals.
 Prof. Defrin has founded and co-directs the Biomed@TAU Pain Research Hub and is the research chair of the Israeli Pain Association.
 Prof. Defrin has won several awards, including from the Israeli Pain Association for outstanding contribution in the promotion of national and international pain research. imaging methods.
-Prof. Defrin aims to uncover the mechanisms leading to these seemingly opposite effects of physical and traumatic stress, and the biomarkers that enable their prediction.
-Early detection of vulnerability would enable preemptive management, which may mitigate or prevent the hazardous consequences pathological of such conditions.
-TAU Faculty of Medicine Dr. Jason Friedman
+Prof. Defrin aims to uncover the mechanisms leading these seemingly opposite effects of physical and traumatic stress, and the biomarkers that enable prediction. their Early detection of vulnerability would enable preemptive management, which may mitigate or prevent the hazardous consequences pathological of such conditions.
+Dr. Jason Friedman